 mehr als zwei

-5 hours per day or 25 hours per week, 2 days off per week (usually weekends), must be flexible to fit in with other household needs
+4 or 5 hours per day or 25 hours per week, 2 days off per week (usually weekends), must be flexible to fit in with other household needs

 Dies sind zusätzliche optionale Bewertungen, wenn Mitglieder Feedback hinterlassen.
 Es wird die im Schnitt hinterlassene Bewertung für jede Option angezeigt.